EkoCommunications/AmityAndroidJet/amity-rx-lifecycle/README.md

 # WHAT WE OFFER!

-We decide to extend the functionalities of `RxLifeCycle` to be able to solve previusly mentioned problems and remain the beauty of one line magic.
+We decide to extend the functionalities of `RxLifeCycle` to be able to solve previusly mentioned problems and remain the beauty of one line magic that applicable to `Actity`, `Fragment`, `View` and `ViewHolder`.

 ## Kotlin extensions